The exciting hobby of collectingCINEMATOGRAPHICA |

 All this once coveted equipment can now be had for moderate prices.
 Demand is increasing and so are prices, especially for rare and wooden cameras.
 But prices are still lower than similar vintage photo cameras.
 Not so long ago one could pick up old movie equipment at flea-markets, but that time seems passed now.

 Collectors are a breed apart.
-Their hobby makes life enjoyable.
-They meet people who they otherwise would never have come into contact with.
+Many of them are retired from their jobs and have found a new fullfilment in their remaining years.
+I, myself, have been born in 1929, so figure out how young I am !.
+Our hobby makes life enjoyable.
+We meet people who we otherwise would never have come into contact with.
 Do not know what boredom is.
-They need all their time to study, tinker with new acquisitions, or project old movies.
+We need all our time to study, tinker with new acquisitions, or project old movies.

 Not everyone has collector's blood.
 Those who have may be envied.
 They have something that keeps them alive, strengthening the roots with the past that comes dearer and dearer as the years pass by.
-Their interest activates them to study and keep alive their manual skills.
-In short it is an excellent way to keep one young in heart and mind even at an older age.
+Their interests activates them to study and keep alive their manual skills.
+In short it is an excellent way to keep one young at heart and mind even at an older age.
+Nowadays, being confined to home and boredom because of the pandemic it is precious to have have some kind of diversion.

 Internet has proved to be a great boost to collecting.
-One can buy a great variety of apparatus thru internet auctions like Ebay.
+One can buy a great variety of apparatus thru internet auctions like Ebay, or at some specialised auctions (see my Links page) .
 By email I came into contact with collectors all over the world with whom I could exchange information.

 Collectors may be divided in three main classes.
 Those who collect:

 During a matinee they would laugh their heads off or identify with heroes in their fearless battles.
-In the years of depression the products of the dream factories lifted the crowds out of their misery, leaving behind a fond memory.
+In the years of depression the products of the dream factories lifted the crowds out of their misery, leaving behind pictures of an ideal world.
 Such nostalgia becomes the soil for the urge to collect the films that brought joy.

-I limit myself to collecting vintage movie equipment in spite of my being fond seeing old movies.
+I, myself, collect vintage movie equipment and documentary and amateur movies picturing the world in olden times.
 I belong to the breed of collectors who are attracted by the sheer workmanship hardly to be found in mass produced apparatus nowadays, and to the hunt for scarce pieces of equipment.
-Below I am giving a link to my list of more than 3000 cinematographica items.
-Far too much for any collector or museum to complete.
+Below I am giving a link to my list of more than 3000 cinematographica apparatus.
+Far too much for any collector or museum to display.
 Therefore one has to make a choice.

 Concentrating on special themes has the advantage of keeping the collection within limits.